reagento/adaptix/docs/quickstart.rst

 ====================

 Nested objects are supported out of the box.
 It is surprising, but you do not have to do anything except defining your dataclasses.
+For example, your expect that author of Book is instance of Person, but in serialzied form it is dictionary.

+Declare your dataclasses as usual and then just parse your data.

 .. literalinclude:: examples/nested.py